-AS: When looking at your practice as a whole, I can’t help but think of Alan Kaprow’s thought from the late 1950s that artists where no longer painters or poets but rather artists were simply “artists”.
-Would you say this thought still applies to your artistic process today in 2012, or do you prefer to think of yourself as a sculptor who explores a variety of media?
+AS: When looking at your practice as a whole, I can't help but think of Alan Kaprow's thought from the late 1950s that artists were no longer painters or poets but rather simply artists.
+Would you say this thought still applies to your artistic process in 2012, or do you prefer to think of yourself as a sculptor who explores a variety of media?

-MC: You know its strange you asking that.
+MC: You know it’s strange you asking that.
 I don’t think of myself as a sound artist.
-There are artists who are dealing very specifically with sound like Haroon Mirza for example, who’s work is amazing.
+There are artists who are dealing very specifically with sound like Haroon Mirza for example, whose work is amazing.
 But recently I was thinkng about objects, solid sculptural objects, and wondering if they could be translated into sound, what sounds would they be, how would they resonate in that way?
-Its kind of curious and I don’t have an answer and its interesting to think about.
+It’s kind of curious and I don’t have an answer and it’s interesting to think about.
 I wonder if someone with Synesthesia can experience a solid form as a sound?
-I think sound has been a by product of some of the things I have made.
+I think sound has been a by-product of some of the things I have made.
 When I made the collapsing house piece in Beijing, I never realized that of course if would make sounds, creaking as it collapsed as the timber hit the ground.
 But it was exciting that it did and I embraced it.
 Plus the motor made such a tremendous awful noise but I quite liked it.
 It sort of cut through it all being too aesthetic.

 AS: Over the years you’ve traveled the world: India, China, and Australia just to name a few countries you’ve lived and worked in.
 You’ve often mentioned Australia to me in emails, but I’ve never really got a handle on what it means to you to visit and work there.
 You’ve also got an upcoming group exhibition in Melbourne, so what is it about Australia that keeps you going back?